theatlantic/django-south/docs/customfields.rst

  - ignore_if: Specifies an attribute that, if it coerces to true, causes this keyword to be omitted.
 Useful for ``db_index``, which has ``{'ignore_if': 'primary_key'}``, since it's always True in that case.

+ - ignore_dynamics: If this is True, any value that is "dynamic" - such as model instances - will cause the field to be omitted instead.
+Used internally for the ``default`` keyword.

  - is_value: If present, the 'attribute name' is instead used directly as the value.
 See :ref:`above <is-value-keyword>` for more info.